faviasono/MLPfromscratch/README.md

 ## Usage

-In the main section you cam define your architecture as shown below.
+In the main section you can define your architecture as shown below.

 <pre><code class="python">
 # nn_architecture = {